emqx/neuron-docs/en_US/user-guide/data-statistics.md

 ## Southboud node statistics

-The southbound node supports some general statistical fields.
-However, the statistical fields required by each driver may vary.
-In later versions, the statistical fields required by each driver will be updated.
-The following figure describes the common statistical fields.
+The southbound node already supports the statistics of some fields, but there are some differences in the fields to be counted for each driver.
+Later versions have plans to update the statistical fields of each driver continuously.
+Some fields are described below.

 ![south_statistics](./assets/south_statistics.png)